evert/evert.github.com/_posts/2024/2024-09-23-discovering-features-with-http-options.md

     curl -X OPTIONS http://localhost:3000/some/

+One nice thing you could do with the `Allow` header, is that you could also communicate access-control information on a very basic level.
+For example, you could only include `DELETE` and `PUT` if a user has write access to a resource.

 ## Accept and Accept-Encoding

 There's a number of other standard headers servers can use.
 Here's an